julianedwards/parquet-go/README.md

 ## Schema Definition

-parquet-go comes with support for both textual and automatic object schema definitions.
+`parquet-go` comes with support for both textual and automatic object schema definitions.

 ### Textual Schema Definitions

-The sub-package `parquetschema` comes with a parser to turn the textual schema definition into the right data type to use elsewhere to specify parquet schemas.
+The sub-package `parquetschema` comes with a parser to turn the textual schema definition into the right data type to use elsewhere to specify Parquet schemas.
 The syntax has been mostly reverse-engineered from a similar format also supported but barely documented in [Parquet's Java implementation](https://github.com/apache/parquet-mr/blob/master/parquet-column/src/main/java/org/apache/parquet/schema/MessageTypeParser.java).